Projects Coming

 This stairway with a bike runnel will connect Crescent Rim Drive with the park at Peasley Street.
 It will create safe, off-road access to the park and downtown Boise.
 A runnel is a grooved trough for cyclists to push their bicycles up or down.

-We just received an Open Spaces grant which completes the funding of the project.
-Currently the designs are being formalized and permitted.
-Construction should begin in late summer with a goal to finish the project in mid-2024.
+We received an Open Spaces and Clean Water Committee grant which completes the funding of the project.
+Construction has commenced and our goal is to finish the project sometime in 2025.
+Click here for more details.

-To increase visibility, we will move the clock tower out of the sports fields to a location east of the fountain and give it a fresh coat of paint.
-We are planning a nostalgic feel by purchasing recreations of the four analog clock faces originally placed in the park by Ann Daly Morrison’s family.
+To revitalize the clock tower, we will give it a fresh coat of paint.
+We plan to return a nostalgic feel by purchasing recreations of the four analog clock faces originally placed in the park by Ann Daly Morrison's family.

 Photo complements of Special Collections and Archives, Boise State University